kdlamb/ML4Climate2025/ML4Climate2025/lectures_ML/DataPreprocessing/datapreprocessing.md

 # Data Exploration and Data Pre-Processing

 Data exploration and pre-processing are the first steps in any machine learning pipeline.
-Data exploring refers to visualizing and understanding our data sets before we start applying any machine learning algorithm.
-Data-preprocessing are the steps we perform to prepare and standardize data sets to be fed into machine learning algorithms.
+Data exploration refers to visualizing and understanding our data sets before we start applying any machine learning algorithm.
+Data-preprocessing is the steps we perform to prepare and standardize data sets to be fed into machine learning algorithms.

 ## Data Exploration